Metro's yard now occupies the western portion of the site of Carlin's Amusement

 After fire destroyed its skating rink, in 1958 Carlin's morphed itself into a

 drive in theater, the only one within Baltimore City.
-It survived into the 1970s
+It survived until 1977

 followed soon thereafter by Metro construction and then operation that began during